MicrosoftDocs/win32/desktop-src/SecCrypto/hash-and-signature-algorithms.md

-﻿---
+---
-Description: 'The following algorithms compute hashes and digital signatures.
-Each of these algorithms is supported in the Microsoft Base, Strong, and Enhanced Cryptographic Providers.' ms.assetid: '91bf898d-658a-4e45-aa6e-eded46657563'
+Description: The following algorithms compute hashes and digital signatures.
+Each of these algorithms is supported in the Microsoft Base, Strong, and Enhanced Cryptographic Providers. ms.assetid: 91bf898d-658a-4e45-aa6e-eded46657563
-title: Hash and Signature Algorithms
+title: Hash and Signature Algorithms ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Hash and Signature Algorithms